Rules of the Eurovision Song Contest: Language

 As Eurovision is a song contest, all competing entries must include vocals and lyrics of some kind; purely instrumental pieces have never been allowed.
-Presently competing entries may be performed in any language, be that natural or constructed, however the rules on the language(s) in which a country's entry may be performed have varied over the course of the contest's history.
+Presently competing entries may be performed in any language, be that natural or constructed, however the rules on the language(s) in which an entry may be performed have varied over the course of the contest's history.